 Such was the work of philosophers up until the 20th century.
 But today, many have given up the task of thinking holistically about the world, or proposing anything like new foundations for a civilization that take us in a different direction; and few attempt to integrate thought with action.

-PANDOTOPIA Blitz is an ongoing series of brainstorming events for representatives from a variety of congregations of women religious and Pando Populus to begin “re-thinking” together, by Thinking Wrong, about a new paradigm – one with integral ecology at its heart – and what this might mean for mission, charism, and legacy at local levels.
+Pandotopia Blitz is an ongoing series of brainstorming events for representatives from a variety of congregations of women religious and Pando to begin re-thinking together about a new paradigm – one with integral ecology at its heart – and what this might mean for mission, charism, and legacy at local levels.